OffcierCia/non-typical-OSINT-guide/README.md

 **Also:**

+**According to [wondersmith_rae](https://wondersmithrae.medium.com/training-yourself-to-be-an-analytical-thinker-476bdb7e7c99)**: In classical rhetoric, the “elements of circumstance” created by Aristotle have been used to analyze rhetorical questions for ages.
+They also apply to modern-day analysis and can be used as a foundation for an investigation. **(Who, what, when, where, why, in what way, by what means)**

+A condensed yet equally valuable version of the elements is called the “5W’s and an H” or Who, What, When, Where, Why, and How.
+These questions have been used in rhetoric, religious study, police investigations, journalism, and by lawyers since ancient Greece.
+It is said that an investigation can not be truly complete until all of the Ws and the H can be answered.

+Applying the same elements to our OSINT investigations we can ask and answer similar questions.
+By answering the 5W’s a narrative begins to emerge from our collected data.
+It is now up to us as analysts to connect the dots in a succinct way.
+The catch is, that anyone who has done research knows that when information starts to be uncovered it is easy to get stuck in a rabbit hole.

 - [The Power of Shutting Down Your Senses: How to Boost Your Creativity and Have a Clear Mind](https://buffer.com/resources/the-power-of-shutting-down-your-senses-how-to-boost-your-creativity-and-have-a-clear-mind/amp/)
 - [Training Yourself to be an Analytical Thinker](https://wondersmithrae.medium.com/training-yourself-to-be-an-analytical-thinker-476bdb7e7c99)
 - [Using the OSINT Mind-State for Better Online Investigations](https://www.sans.org/webcasts/atmic-talk-osint-mind-state-online-investigations-114115/)